 This is how he pulled off this task:

-It all started in 2000.
-With the help of a large number of volunteers, he successfully cleared the hyacinth and silt out of the river bed of Kali Blein, which was then struck with severe domestic and industrial pollution.
+large number of volunteers, he successfully cleared the hyacinth and silt out of the river bed of Kali Blein, which was then struck with severe domestic and industrial pollution.
 The holy man along with his volunteers not only restored the normal flow of clean water but also beautified the river banks with flowers and fruit trees, bathing ghats and brick roads.
 This also solved the water problems in the Doaba area of Punjab.

 His low-cost underground sewerage system model has benefitted around 50 villages.
 It treats the stored sewage water in a natural way which can then be used for agriculture and irrigation.